-Over the past few years, Shaw has been the chair of the Abilities Centre, as it worked to build the 125,000 thousand square foot "Centre of Excellence" in Whitby, to assist people of all ages with special needs.
-The Centre opened officially in May, 2012.
+An avid golfer, Shaw and his wife Nancy host the annual “Nancy and Ken Shaw Charity Golf Tournament”, raising funds for Providence Healthcare.
+Shaw also served as chair of the Abilities Centre, as the organization worked to build the 125,000-square-foot "Centre of Excellence" in Whitby, Ont., to assist people of all ages with special needs.
+The Centre officially opened in May 2012.

 In 2010, Shaw received the Order of Ontario for his track record of excellence in volunteer service in the Greater Toronto Area, as well as the Legends Recognition Award from the City of Oshawa, an award for outstanding positive impacts on the Oshawa community.
 In 2008, Shaw was presented with the Gold Ribbon Award by the Canadian Association of Broadcasters.

 In 2012, Shaw received an honourary Doctor of Laws from the University of Ontario Institute of Technology.

 Shaw was named Best Local News Anchor at the 2014 Canadian Screen Awards.

 He speaks English and a bit of French.

 Follow him on Twitter: @KenShawCTV